The more you know...

 - Plug-in Hybrid Electric Vehicles (PHEV)

-These cars have an electric motor and battery that can be recharged by plugging in AND they also have a gas engine that may be used to recharge the vehicle’s battery or take over for the electric motor.
+These vehicles have an electric motor and battery that can be recharged by plugging in AND they also have a gas engine that may be used to recharge the vehicle’s battery or take over for the electric motor.
 Because PHEVs can be recharged by plugging in, most daily driving can be done without ever using the gas engine.

 - Fuel Cell Electric Vehicle (FCEV)

-These cars have an electric motor and battery, but instead of plugging in, the battery is charged by converting hydrogen to electricity on-board.
+These vehicles have an electric motor and battery, but instead of plugging in, the battery is charged by converting hydrogen to electricity on-board.
 They are refuelled at public hydrogen stations, similar to pumping gas.

 Note that traditional hybrids (i.e. non plug-in) have an electric motor, but a very small battery that can only be recharged by the gas engine or regenerative braking systems.
 So, they aren’t considered to be electric vehicles.